Skip to main content

 Acquisition Note

-Collection is property of the UT Special Collections Library.
-Part of original collection, including photographs, informant interviews, and handwritten notes by van Riper, was removed by the FBI in 1995.
+Collection was donated to Special Collections by Thomas van Riper.
+Parts of the original collection, including photographs, informant interviews, and handwritten notes by van Riper, were removed by the FBI in 1995.

 Repository Details